The Green Ray (film): Production

 The film was shot chronologically and in 16 mm so as to be "as inconspicuous as possible, to have Delphine blend into the crowd as a way, ultimately, of accentuating her isolation".
 Rohmer also instructed his cinematographer, Sophie Maintigneux, to keep technical aspects of the shoot to a minimum so as to not interrupt or distract the actors.
 The film's only major expense was a trip to the Canary Islands to film the green rays there.
-Rohmer chose to premiere the film on Canal Plus TV, a pay-TV station that paid $130,000 for the film, which was only one fifth of its budget.
-Rohmer stated that "Cinema here will survive only because of television.
+Rohmer chose to premiere the film on Canal Plus, a pay-TV station that paid $130,000 for the film, which was one fifth of its budget.
+Rohmer stated, "Cinema here will survive only because of television.
 Without such an alliance we won't be able to afford French films".
-The experiment paid off when the film was a theatrical hit after being released three days after its initial broadcast.
+The experiment paid off when the film was a commercial success after being released three days after its initial broadcast.

 Reception

-The Green Ray won the Golden Lion and the FIPRESCI Prize at the 1986 Venice Film Festival.
-It was mostly praised by film critics, although Alain Robbe-Grillet wrote an unfavorable review and stated "I didn't like it very much".
+The Green Ray won the Golden Lion and the FIPRESCI Prize at the 43rd Venice International Film Festival.
+It was mostly praised by film critics, although Alain Robbe-Grillet wrote an unfavourable review, stating, "I didn't like it very much".
 In the 2012 Sight & Sound polls of the greatest films ever made, The Green Ray made the top-10 lists of six critics and three directors.
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 and wrote Rohmer "is interested in the times between the big moments, the times when boredom and disenchantment set in" and "Perhaps he believes that you can best judge a person's character by observing how they behave when they feel they are not being judged".

+Interpretation

+Alex Clayton analyzes the use of the color green in the film, arguing that “ green consistently features as emblem and waymarker in the central character’s grasping for a route out of despondency.”
+Andrew Utterson argues that the film’s attempts to capture the elusive color green also reflects the transitioning material conditions of film.